Club América: Founding

-By 1916 football was already a popular sport in Mexico, particularly amongst college students in Mexico City.
+By 1916, football was already a popular sport in Mexico, particularly amongst college students in Mexico City.
 College students from Colegio Mascarones and Colegio Marista de la Perpetua formed two football teams with the names Récord and Colón.
 On 12 October 1916, the two squads decided to consolidate to make a more competitive squad.
-Many names were considered for this new squad, and team player Pedro "Cheto" Quintanilla suggested the name "América", since they had formed the team on Columbus Day (Día del descubrimiento de América).
+Many names were considered for this new squad – Pedro "Cheto" Quintanilla suggested the name "América", since they had formed the team on Columbus Day (Día del descubrimiento de América).
 The players agreed and soon designed a crest which had the map of the Americas centered with a 'C' for "Club" on the left and an 'A' for "América" on the right.
-In deciding the team's colors, Rafael Garza Gutiérrez got a pair of his father's navy blue trousers and a yellow shirt and it was decided amongst the group that those would be the club's kit and colors.
+In deciding the team's kit, Rafael Garza decided on navy blue trousers and a yellow shirt.

-In 1916, Club América had to prove itself to the Mexican Football League, then known as the Primera Fuerza.
+In 1916, Club América contested the Primera Fuerza league.
 At the time, América was the only club in Mexico City with Mexican-born players.
 Necaxa, Atlante, Real Club España, Germania, and Asturias were already members of the Liga Mayor de la Ciudad.
 América's acceptance into the league rested on three games they had to win.
 América won two games, tied the third and were accepted.

 In 1918, the team changed its name to Club Centro Unión, though it would revert to using the name América only two years later.

 The Club América team which won the 1924–25 Primera Fuerza, considered the club's first honour in its history.
 Modern tallies of official honours do not take into account América's four Primera Fuerza titles.

 América won their first Primera Fuerza title in the 1924–25 season, being crowned champions after defeating Asturias 1–0 in the deciding match.
 América would win the Primera Fuerza three more times, all of them back-to-back.
 In 1926, América became the first Mexican club to play outside of Mexico.
 Aside from broadening their horizons, Club América, along with Atlante petitioned to reduce the number of foreign players in the league.
-Shortly after the Mexican Football Federation was formed in 1928, Rafael Garza Gutiérrez was designated as the head coach of the Mexico national team.
-Most of the national team that participated in the 1928 Summer Olympics and 1930 World Cup consisted of players from Club América.
+Shortly after the Mexican Football Federation was formed in 1928, Rafael Garza was designated as the Mexico national team's head coach.
+Most of the national team that participated in the 1928 Summer Olympics and 1930 World Cup consisted of players from Club América, Garza himself included.